rgreenblatt/neural-render/notes.md

 I adjusted channels so that it stays the same and then goes down.
 This performed slightly worse actually.
 Not sure why.
 Switching to path traced images.

+2020-06-28 21:25

+Rendered 300_000 images.
+Now running baselines.
+To get training to work with long sequence lengths, progressive training is needed.
+Also, 0.25 lr-multiplier to avoid divergence.

+TODO:
+ - even lower lr.
+ - see if divergence etc issues go away when removing image-to-seq
+ - see if divergence etc issues go away when removing seq-to-image (image-to-seq can also be removed in this case)
+ - see if divergence etc issues go away when changing gain bias based on sequence len.

+Fixed bug with attn code - could have caused issues with sequence length
+variability: testing now